0x213F/website-0x213F/_posts/2022-07-15-how-to-be-an-owner.md

 1. working conditions
 1. manipulate the job market (realistically not possible)

+these aren't great options.

-in reality, _the owner_ simply wants people to work more and get paid less so _their investment_ generates a higher roi.
+_the owner_ should wants people to work more and get paid less; they want _their investment_ to have a high roi.

 to accomplish this, **_the owner must understand the psychology of an owner._**